sourcecrypto/sourcecrypto.github.io/_pages/index.md

 Everything else is `minimal-mistakes`. pretty straightforward.

-## SourceCrypto
+## Open-Source Index of Crypto Knowledge

-**A discord server and web-portal for creating an open-source database of Crypto Knowledge.**
+**A discord server and web-portal for creating an open-source, public-domain, index of Crypto Knowledge.**

 ![](https://infominer.id/SourceCrypto/images/source-crypto-gh-og.png)